YanB25/Universal-Print/README.md

 ## clang-format

-`clang-format` is an option if you would like to use.
+`clang-format` is an opt-in if you would like to use.

 ``` bash
 sudo apt install clang-format